This article explains the 3 steps it takes to make your first project in cove.tool.

 When selecting a building template, the user is linking their project with a set of standardized energy consumption & expenditure data, component efficiencies, and control strategies unique to their commercial or residential building type (i.e. the PNNL Prototype Buildings).
 Templates are there to help initiate the project's inputs and jump-start the automation process.
 More information on how building templates are generated here.
 Building templates are also used to help find the best fit for prescriptive inputs when the decision is based on the program and selecting relevant building products for cost optimization.

-- There are different mechanical strategies for different spaces in the building.
-For example, a hospital building with office spaces may need two systems types that support the unique demands of either space.
+There are different mechanical strategies for different spaces in the building.
+For example, a hospital building with office spaces may need two system types that support the unique demands of either space.

 Further clarification on which template to select can always be clarified by a Live Chat support expert.